mrhn/Centerplan/worklog.md

 - For the company's business case, you have the ability to be managed and the user will be the manager and should have built in a impersonate feature i will not consider this.
 - From experience with renting accounting systems, you usually have credited and debited types on transactions i will add that.
 - Users, accounts and transactions should be scoped, so the wrong users and or accounts can't access data they are not allowed too.
-- Most of the solution will be pretty straight forward my biggest concern is logging, which i consider as an audit log, to be able to traverse what users and or accounts have done.
+- Most of the solution will be pretty straight forward my biggest concern is logging, which i consider as an audit log, to be able to traverse what users and or accounts have done. (this was dropped)

 ##### Developmment thoughts
 - Users and Accounts should be a many to many relationship, since there can be multiple owners of apartments.
 Also if we manage their accounts, it would be nice both parties could access them.